Stanford GSB MBA Letters of Recommendation Guide - Questions, Tips, & Examples

 When encouraging your recommenders to write about your strengths and character traits, it is important to emphasize the importance of showing, not just telling.
 Generic statements can often be vague and fail to leave a lasting impression.
 Instead, urge your recommenders to illustrate your strengths with concrete examples that highlight your unique qualities and abilities.
 This will make your recommendation letters more vivid and memorable.

-While it is important for your recommendation letters to highlight your strengths, it is equally crucial that they align with your own authenticity.
+While your recommendation letters need to highlight your strengths, it is equally crucial that they align with your authenticity.
 Your letters should reflect your true self and present an authentic and coherent portrayal of who you are.
 To achieve this, help your recommenders understand your values and what matters to you.
 By doing so, you ensure that their letters capture the essence of your character and align with your personal brand.

 Time is of the essence when it comes to crafting powerful recommendation letters.
 Give your recommenders ample time to write thoughtful and tailored letters.
 It is advisable to approach them well in advance of the application deadline, providing them with all the necessary information and resources to support their writing process.
 By giving them sufficient time, you allow them to dedicate their full attention to crafting compelling letters that truly showcase your potential.